Simple Salon has two rostering systems that you can utilise—Simple Rostering and Advanced Rostering.

 If you want your operator's lunch schedule to be recorded in the Wages Report, you have to add in lunch while making your roster.

-If you don't need to record wages, then Lunch be created via Tasks instead.
-Please click here for more information.
+If you don't need to record wages, then Lunch can be created via Tasks instead.
+Please click here for more information on scheduling time off and breaks with Tasks.

 You will need to have already created a Roster Type for Lunch.
 Once that's done, you can select it as a Roster Type from the drop-down menu in Roster Item Details: